Posting Close Date:

 The salary range for the Program Manager I-III is $100,000 - $140,000 and Program Manager IV-V: $150,000 - $210,000.
 We offer a generous retirement plan that includes 200% matching for the first 5% contributed with immediate vesting.
 Relocation assistance is available per institute guidelines.

 , including medical, dental, retirement, paid time off, tuition benefit and ECO Pass.
 The University of Colorado Boulder is one of the largest employers in Boulder County and offers an inspiring higher education environment.
 Learn more about the University of Colorado Boulder

+Review of applications will begin immediately and will continue until the position is filled.
 Note: Application materials will not be accepted via email.
-For consideration, applications must be submitted through CU Boulder Jobs
+For consideration, applications must be submitted through CU Boulder Jobs.

 Copyright ©2022 Jobelephant.com Inc. All rights reserved.